leolimasa/age-vault/README.md

 # age-vault

-A command-line tool that enables secure secret sharing across multiple machines using a centralized vault key system.
+Share secrets across machines.
+One private key per machine.
+Keys never leaves the HSM.
 Built on top of the `age` encryption tool.

 ## Example